edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-07-14-adult-learning-styles.md

-{% picture blog blog/2021-07-14-adult-learning-styles01.jpg --alt Information that is perfectly clear to one person visually may be confusing to another %}
+{% picture "blog/2021/2021-07-14-adult-learning-styles01.jpg", "Information that is perfectly clear to one person visually may be confusing to another" %}